IFTTT/ConnectSDK-iOS/README.md

 The data collected is examined in the aggregate to improve the SDK and IFTTT’s associated services, and is maintained in accordance with IFTTT's [Privacy Policy](https://ifttt.com/terms).

+#### Anonymous ID
+By default, the SDK will track user interactions when users interact with the ConnectButton.
+In order to distinguish unique installs, we randomly generate a UUID per application installation (“anonymous id”), and send it along with the event requests.

+#### Disable tracking
+You may set `ConnectButtonController.analyticsEnabled = false` if you wish to opt-out from tracking.
+After this method is called, all tracking will be disabled for all of the ConnectButton instances within the app for as long as it is in-memory.
+If you want to persist the user's preference for disabling tracking, you should store the preference within your persistent storage, and set this variable every time the app is started.

 ### Localization
 The Connect Button and the corresponding flow can display translated text that is different from the user's current locale.
 To pass in a different locale, pass in a Swift `Locale` object for the `locale` parameter of the `ConnectButtonController` initializer.
 For example, if the Connect Button is to be displayed in Latin American Spanish:
 ```